Get insider access

 Treble Amount

 These headphones use Apple's Adaptive EQ, which adjusts their sound to the fit and seal of the headphones on your head.
-As a result, they have a slightly warm sound profile, which is suitable for a variety of audio content.
-The touch of thump and rumble can especially please fans of EDM and hip-hop.
-However, vocals and lead instruments are veiled due to a dip in the treble.
+Using it, they deliver a touch of extra bass compared to our target curve.
+The added thump and rumble can be especially pleasing if you're a fan of EDM and hip-hop.
+However, vocals and lead instruments are veiled, while sibilants like hi-hats are dull due to treble roll-off.
 While they don't have any built-in EQ presets, if you have a compatible iOS or iPadOS device, you can access a couple of different EQ presets in the 'Accessibility' settings to help you adjust their sound.

-We've also tested their sound via firmware 3C39, and they perform very similarly to the original firmware's sound profile.
+We've also tested their sound via firmware 3C39.
+They perform very similarly to the original firmware's sound profile.
 You can see a graph comparison of our results here.
-However, what does make a difference in sound profile is whether the ANC is on or off, as this effectively turns the Adaptive EQ on or off, respectively.
+However, whether the ANC is on or off makes a difference in the sound profile, as this effectively turns the Adaptive EQ on or off, respectively.
 Both the wired and Bluetooth connection have a very similar frequency response when the ANC is on.
 However, if you turn the ANC off, there's a minor difference between frequency responses, and is most prominent in the bass range.
-Using Bluetooth reproduces more low-bass while using the headphones wired results in less thump and rumble but a bit more boom and warmth.
+Using Bluetooth reproduces more low bass.
+Using the headphones wired results in less thump and rumble but a bit more boom and warmth.
 You can also see all four passes together here.

 7.1